Twentieth week of 2018 edition!

 WataMote was a tough show to watch at times.
 The main character, Tomoko Kuroki, is painfully awkward in social situations — to the point where in many episodes, I had to pause the show to shake off the chills.
 This post from A Nerdy Perspective talks about some uncomfortable aspects of Kuroki’s personality, and how those aspects affected her prospects — and us as viewers!

 Comic Girls was a pleasant surprise for me this season.
-It’s light-hearted, it has characters who are easy to root for, and best of all, it’s about young artists trying to create successful manga!
+It’s light-hearted, has characters who are easy to root for, and best of all, it’s about young artists trying to create successful manga!
 One of the main characters, Kaoruko Moeta, has terrible self-esteem, and becoming the last of her friends to have a serial manga deal hits her hard.
-This post by Random Curiosity talks about Moeta’s experiences in this episode.
-I especially like the discussion about the impact Suzu Fuura has on Moeta!
+This post by Random Curiosity investigates Moeta’s experiences in this episode.
+I especially like the discussion about the impact Suzu Fuura has on Moeta — skeletons and all!